ben441318936/PBF3D_taichi/work_journal.md

 #### June 25th
 - Taichi
     - Working more on end-to-end differentible PBF sim
-    - Some simple propagtions work
+    - Some simple propagations work
         - Propagating from initial position to end position by gravity only, without boundary, is verified with hand-derived computational graph

             <img src=simple_comp_graph.jpg width=400 />